Flexible Spending Accounts (FSA)

 How do I use the money in my Healthcare FSA?

 First, you must authorize Nyhart to direct deposit reimbursements from your Healthcare FSA (paper reimbursement checks are not issued).
-You can submit your bank account information online by logging in to iu.nyhart.com, or by submitting a paper FSA Direct Deposit Authorization / Termination Form to Nyhart.
-All claims for reimbursement are held until your direct deposit authorization has been received by Nyhart.
+You can submit your bank account information online by logging in to iu.nyhart.com, or by submitting a paper Direct Deposit Authorization / Termination Form to Nyhart.
+All claims for reimbursement will be held until your direct deposit authorization has been received by Nyhart.

 Then, there are two ways to use the funds in your Healthcare FSA.
 You may:

 - Use the IU Benefit Card to pay for your expenses at the time of service.

 - Pay out-of-pocket, then request reimbursement from Nyhart.
 Claims can be submitted by logging in to iu.nyhart.com or by submitting a paper FSA Claim Form to Nyhart.
 Both must include supporting documentation in the form of a copy of the receipt for the service or purchase, a copy of a confirmed online bill payment, or a copy of a health claim EOB from the insurer.
 Each document must include the following:

 - Date of service/purchase

 What is the IU Benefit Card?